Constitution of Ohio: Article II - Legislative

 Article II lays out the power of Ohio's legislature, the General Assembly.
 The original 1802 constitution made the legislature the most powerful branch of the state government.
 It appointed most executive branch officers and judges, and the governor lacked a veto over its decisions.
 The 1851 constitution eliminated this appointment power, although Ohio governors lacked a veto until 1903.
 Ohio judges still grant the legislature substantial leniency, however.
 The state supreme court, for example, considers that "all statutes are presumed constitutional."
-One unusual provision requires that legislative vacancies be filled by an appointment of the members of the former legislators' political member within the legislature (not an outside body).
+One unusual provision requires that legislative vacancies be filled by an appointment of the members of the former legislators' political party within the legislature (not an outside body).
 Ohio is the only state to use this method.

 Since 1912, this article has been frequently amended.
 One notable amendment in 1918 gave voters the power to review legislative ratification of amendments to the U.S. Constitution.
 The U.S. Supreme Court, however, found this provision unconstitutional two years later in Hawke v.
 Smith.
 More generally, article II also grants voters powers of initiative and referendum.
 This power extends to the creation of new counties, but no new county has been created since the constitution was ratified in 1851.